I probably don’t need to convince you that the benefits of working out and staying in shape are so great you can’t put a price on them.

 Does your health insurance cover a gym membership?

-The quick answer is that it depends on your carrier (Blue Cross Blue Shield, Aetna, Oxford, Cigna, and more) and your individual plan.
+Whether your health insurance will cover or pay for a gym membership depends on your carrier (Blue Cross Blue Shield, Aetna, Oxford, Cigna, and more) and your individual plan.
 Most providers, however, will offer you a stipend or reimbursement for fitness costs (usually around $200 per year or so) plus other benefits and discounts.

 Here are a couple of commonalities and coverage benefits you can expect from your health insurance provider.